Isolated and quaint, Halibut Cove is a small village of 23 permanent residents nestled on the east side of Kachemak Bay.

 There are no roads to Halibut Cove – in fact there are no roads in Halibut Cove – but the community is only 12 miles across Kachemak Bay from Homer and the famous Homer Spit, which makes for an interesting side trip for anyone visiting Homer.

 Halibut Cove’s peak years date back to 1911 when it supported 42 herring salteries and a population of more than 1,000.
 After the salteries closed, most residents left and today the community is an enclave of artists, craftsmen, commercial fishermen and the operators of one very fine restaurant.
 Halibut Cove extends across 12 blocks of boardwalk that skirts the water’s edge and provides a scenic view of the mountainous east side of Kachemak Bay.

 Things to do

-The Danny J, a commercial ferry, cruises daily to the cove from the Homer Spit.
-Along the way it swings past Gull Island, home to some 16,000 nesting seabirds including puffins, kittiwakes, murres and cormorants.
-The ferry spends two and half hours in Halibut Cove, which allows plenty of time to explore the art galleries that display paintings, pottery and sculpture from more than a dozen local artists, or to dine at The Saltery, an excellent restaurant featuring fresh-caught local seafood.
+Take one of the ferry services that cruise daily to the cove from the Homer Spit.
+Along the way ferries swing past Gull Island, home to some 16,000 nesting seabirds including puffins, kittiwakes, murres and cormorants.
+Scheduled ferry departures leave plenty of time to explore the art galleries that display painting, pottery and sculpture from more than a dozen local artists, or to dine at an excellent restaurant featuring fresh-caught seafood.

 To make Halibut Cove an even more interesting side trip, spend the night at a lodge or a rental cabin.
 A day spent kayaking the protective coves of Kachemak Bay State Park, hiking its many trails or beachcombing along the shore are great ways to experience Halibut Cove and its surrounding area.